 When the 60 metre Perini Navi sailing yacht Spirit of The C's underwent a refit from 2014-2016, a fireplace was one of the new design elements added on board.
 Rome-based architect Michela Reverberi, who was in charge of the interior transformation, left greater open spaces in the main saloon but decided to add a long, thin gas fireplace as an accent piece, which contributes very little visual weight with its sleek design.

-Panoramic views aren’t the only sizzling feature in the upper saloon of this Westport 130; the lovely fireplace will spark interest, too.
-Built from GRP and with a top speed of 24 knots, this superyacht was designed by William Garden.
-She has accommodation for up to ten guests split across five staterooms, with additional space for seven crewmembers.
+Panoramic views aren’t the only sizzling feature in the upper saloon of Westport 130 Far Niente; the lovely electric fireplace will spark interest, too.
+Built from GRP and with a top speed of 24 knots, this superyacht was designed by William Garden, with Westport's in-house design team collaborating with Halffman Designs on the interiors of the 39.62 metre superyacht.
+She has accommodation for up to ten guests split across five staterooms, with additional space for seven crew members.